-Our accomplished faculty include more than a dozen Fulbright Scholars, prominent researchers, authors, artists, filmmakers, former school superintendents and principals, leaders in nursing, former ambassadors, analysts and lawmakers-all of whom are dedicated to their fields and their students.
+Our accomplished faculty include Fulbright Scholars, prominent researchers, authors, artists, filmmakers, former school superintendents and principals, leaders in nursing, former ambassadors, analysts and lawmakers-all of whom are dedicated to their fields and their students.
 They have graduated from some of the nation's leading institutions, including Seton Hall, Harvard, Columbia, Yale, Princeton and Dartmouth.
-Each day, our faculty shine in the lecture halls, meet regularly with students outside the classroom and help them learn to think critically.
+Each day, our faculty members shine in the lecture halls and on the national stage.
+They meet regularly with students outside the classroom and help them learn to think critically.

-Seton Hall is a Catholic university with a more than 155-year tradition of educational excellence.
+Seton Hall is a Catholic university with almost a 160-year tradition of educational excellence.
 A welcoming community, Seton Hall embraces students of all faiths and inspires students to become servant leaders who make a difference in the world.
 That's why our community performs over 40,000 hours of community service annually.
 You'll feel at home on our campus, where it's easy to make friends and get involved.

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.

 Please visit The Princeton Review’s page on campus safety for additional resources: http://www.princetonreview.com/safety

 The Princeton Review publishes links directly to each school's Campus Security Reports where available.
 Applicants can also access all school-specific campus safety information using the Campus Safety and Security Data Analysis Cutting Tool provided by the Office of Postsecondary Education of the U.S. Department of Education: http://ope.ed.gov/security